A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 ICHRAs represent a departure from previous ACA implementation rules that forbid employers from reimbursing employees for individual market premiums.
 QSEHRAs, which became available in 2017, allow small employers to reimburse employees for individual market premiums.
 ICHRAs allow this for employers of any size, and they offer more flexibility in terms of how much an employer is allowed to reimburse an employee.

-• There are no limits on how much an employer can reimburse under an ICHRA (unlike a QSEHRA, which does have limits), nor are there minimum contribution requirements.
+• There are no limits on how much an employer can reimburse under an ICHRA (unlike a QSEHRA, which does have limits), nor are there minimum contribution requirements (but if the employer is subject to the employer mandate, it must ensure that the ICHRA is substantial enough to be considered affordable coverage to avoid a potential employer mandate penalty).

 • Employees who become eligible for reimbursement of premiums under an ICHRA (or QSEHRA) are eligible for a special enrollment period during which they can enroll in an individual market health plan.